-The trick is to identify specific steps that can be automated and move gradually towards continuous delivery, making sure that you measure its impact and effectiveness as you go.
+The trick is to identify specific steps that can be automated and move gradually toward continuous delivery.
+This makes sure that you measure its impact and effectiveness as you go.
 There are some very compelling reasons to embark on this transition.

 Continuous Delivery Accelerates Feedback

 When the deployment process is configured and automated you can roll out new features with the touch of a button.
 Forget about infrequent releases with laundry lists of features.
-Small, frequent updates ensure that your final product is being improved constantly.
+Small, frequent updates ensure that your final product improves constantly.

-Continuous delivery enables you to create a fast feedback loop and each new feature can stand or fall on its own merits.
+Continuous delivery enables you to create a fast feedback loop.
+Additionally, each new feature can stand or fall on its own merits.
 You won’t have to roll back a big update containing over 100 features because one of them failed.

 The benefits of fast turn-around on feature requests are clear.
 Customer feedback can be gathered and acted on immediately and this really helps to build loyalty and improve customer satisfaction.